 baldaquin.config — Configuration#

+The module provides facilities to create, modify, read and write configuration objects.
 The basic ideas behind the mechanism implemented here is that:

 • type consistency is automatically enforced whenever a parameter is set or updated;